 You might have heard that aspirin is considered unsafe to take during pregnancy, and in one regard that’s true: full-strength aspirin (325 mg or higher) does increase the risk for certain issues with fetal development.
-However, more and more data suggest that low-dose aspirin (81 mg) is not only safe to take during pregnancy, but can even reduce a pregnant mother’s chances of developing preeclampsia if she is at risk for it.
+However, more and more data suggest that low-dose aspirin (81 mg) is not only safe to take during pregnancy, but can even reduce the chances of developing preeclampsia if you’re at risk for it.

 What is preeclampsia?